 With 40 percent of mobile searches having a local intent, it's easy to see why location marketing is something you'll want to consider embracing as part of your overall marketing and engagement strategy.
 When on mobile devices, most people spend their time in mobile apps, presenting another potential source of engagement.
 The location technology available today also presents many opportunities for marketers looking to boost their return on investment.
 By adhering to some of the best practices like the ones discussed here, businesses can increase their possibilities of enjoying effective and successful location-based marketing campaigns.

-To deliver proximity or location-based marketing campaigns, you need a platform.
-You’ll find a complete list of location marketing software providers here.
+To deliver location-based marketing campaigns, you'll need a platform.
 A lot of them offer a trial version.
 At MOCA, we offer a free demo and consultancy.

 Targeting campaigns is really important due to it allows you to interact with the right customers in that special micro-moment based on who they are, how they behave, and where they go.
 The location should be somewhere where an intended customer is likely to be ready to take some type of action, or at least be open to a suggestion to do so.
 Businesses can get a better idea of where campaigns should be used by understanding their customers' behaviors and considering things such as: